lynnerang/final-two/README.md

 repository to, and then you'll need to change the remote of the frontend app to match the repo on github.

-Note: You'll find some 'FAKE' things in the boilerplate, that are there to help you get started.
-You should delete these.

 ![](./app.gif)
 ## Itteration: 0